mongodb/redalert/DESIGN.md

 Redalert is a tool used for system validation, similar to ChefSpec/ServerSpec.
-It is written in Go and configured with YAML and should be familiar to those accustomed to working with similarly modeled tools such as Ansible.
+It is written in Go and configured with YAML and should be familiar to those accustomed to working with Ansible.

 ## Behavioral Description